-Under learning private agents are assumed to form expectations using an adaptive forecasting rule, which they update over time in accordance with standard statistical procedures.
-In many standard set-ups least-squares learning is known to converge asymptotically to rational expectations, but cases of instability can also arise.
-In Evans and Honkapohja (2005) we examined a flexible price model with a global Taylor-rule.
-We found that while the intended steady state π^ was locally stable under learning, the low-inflation steady state π_L was not locally stable,4 and there was also the possibility under learning of inflation slipping below π_L .
-In that paper we showed that switching to a sufficiently aggressive monetary policy at an appropriate inflation threshold could avoid these unstable trajectories.
+Under learning, private agents are assumed to form expectations using an adaptive forecasting rule, which they update over time in accordance with standard statistical procedures.
+In many standard setups, least-squares learning is known to converge asymptotically to RE, but cases of instability can also arise.
+In Evans and Honkapohja (2005), we examined a flexible price model with a global Taylor rule.
+We found that while the intended steady state $\pi^$ was locally stable under learning, the low-inflation steady state $\pi_L$ was not locally stable, and there was also the possibility under learning of inflation slipping below $\pi_L$ .
+In that paper, we showed that switching to a sufficiently aggressive monetary policy at an appropriate inflation threshold could avoid these unstable trajectories.
 In contrast, fiscal policy in these circumstances was ineffective.